Bill Clinton: I wouldn't have done anything differently with Lewinsky affair

 He responded, "no, I do not," when he was asked whether he owed Lewinsky an apology."

-Lewinsky has re-emerged as an anti-bullying advocate in recent months, writing a series of essays about her ordeal and how the current #MeToo movement has emboldened a new generation of women to come forward with their own stories about experiencing sexual misconduct.
+Lewinsky, who has re-emerged as an anti-bullying advocate in recent months by writing a series of essays for Vanity Fair, responded hours later by tweeting a link to one of her articles, which have focused on her ordeal and how the current #MeToo movement has emboldened a new generation of women to come forward with their own stories about experiencing sexual misconduct.

+In one tweet, Lewsinky wrote that she was "grateful to the myriad people who have helped me evolve + gain perspective in the past 20 years."

-Clinton also indicated President Donald Trump, who has faced allegations of sexual misconduct, had not received the kind of media maelstrom he himself had faced during the Lewinsky scandal.
+Meanwhile, Clinton also suggested that President Donald Trump, who has faced allegations of sexual misconduct, had not received the kind of media maelstrom he himself had faced during the Lewinsky scandal.

 Trump "hasn't gotten anything like the coverage that you would expect," Clinton said.